pykettk/bash-scripting/README.md

 ### User Input
 `read -p "PROMPT MESSAGE" VAR` will prompt the user for input using the `"PROMPT MESSAGE"` and store it in `$VAR`

+### Exit Status
+Every command returns an exit status.
+This return code can range from `0` to `255`. `0` means the command executed successfully whilst any other return code means an error occurred - which can be useful for error checking.

+`$?` is a variable that contains the return code of the previously executed command.